ceh6514/MavWalk/README.md

    ```
    The backend listens on `http://localhost:3001` by default.

+### Backend environment variables
+- `PORT`: Overrides the listen port (Cloud Run injects this; defaults to `3001` locally).
+- `DB_DIR`: Directory that will hold the SQLite database file (defaults to `./data` inside the backend working directory).
+- `DB_PATH`: Explicit SQLite file path (overrides `DB_DIR` when provided).

+For local development, you do not need to set any of these—the CLI utilities and Express server will continue to use `./data/mavwalk.db` automatically.

 ## Frontend Setup (`src/frontend`)
 1. Open a second terminal (or tab) and move into the frontend directory:
    ```bash